 Our top pick is the Evapolar, an eco-friendly personal air conditioner that functions similar to a standard evaporator without all the bulk and humidity.
 Simply fill the removable water tank, and the Evapolar will evaporate the water and spread cooled air around your station (up to four metres) via an in-built fan.

-Which is the best portable air conditioner for a small room?
+Best portable air conditioner for a small room

 If you've only got a small room or office, it's important to make sure you choose a portable air conditioner that doesn't go overboard on cooling or you'll end up freezing – and having to pay higher electricity costs than you might like.